Februray 3 & 4, 2024

 • Performers must be Arizona residents.

 • Early submission is advised.
 It is possible that all available slots for performers will be filled before the end of the application submission period.
-Any performers who apply within the submission period for whom there is no slot will be placed on a waiting list.
-If no slot becomes available, the performer will be informed, and their entry fee returned.
+If all slots are filled before the end of the application submission process, please email competition@azmusicfest.org to be placed on a waiting list.

 • No application refunds will be given in the event of performer withdrawal.